 Shares vs. trackers

-One reason some investors prefer shares is because of the industry imbalances within the FTSE indices.
+One reason some investors prefer shares is because of the industry imbalances within the FTSE indexes.
 Some industries are more heavily represented than others.

 At the broadest level, there are 10 industry sectors in the official classification.
 The table below shows the proportion of these industries within the FTSE 100 (and, thus, a FTSE 100 tracker).

 As you can see, the imbalances are quite substantial.
-Oil & gas, for example, represents one tenth of the 10 industries, but makes up a fifth of the index.
-At the other end of the scale, technology also represents one tenth of the industries, but makes up just one hundredth of the index.
+Financials, for example, represent one-tenth of the 10 industries, but make up a fifth of the index.
+At the other end of the scale, Technology also represents one-tenth of the industries, but makes up just one-hundredth of the index.

-Oil & gas, financials, consumer goods, and basic materials (mainly mining) and are all "overweight," while the other six sectors are all "underweight."
+Financials, Oil and Gas, Consumer Goods, and Basic Materials (mainly mining) are all "overweight," while the other six sectors are all "underweight."